MwViljoen/Resume/README.md

 * Description
 * Installation of repository to local repositrory
-* Opening Projct on local repository
+* Opening Project on local repository

 ### Description